 Indoor Seed Starting Supplies:

-- My handy Seed Starting Chart available in my Free Gardening Printables Resource Library.
-With this you can keep track of your successes and failures, so that you can refer back to it next year.
+- Seed Starting Chart available in the Gingham Gardens Free Gardening Printables Resource Library.
+With this handy chart you can keep track of your successes and failures, so that you can refer back to it next year.

 - Seed Starting Potting Mix – if you’re trying to do this on the cheap, don’t skip a good seed starting potting mix.